Katie Sawicki: vocals, guitar, piano

-The Cabin Project, made up of four Portland-based women, is an indie rock band whose sound stems from haunting choruses, two-part harmonies, pedals, synths and string sections.
+The Cabin Project, made up of four Portland-based queer women, is an indie rock band whose sound stems from haunting choruses, two-part harmonies, pedals, synths and string sections.
 The songs are musically expansive, yet retain an intimacy similar to that of The National, Warpaint and Bon Iver.

-Born in an attic "cabin" studio lined with Douglas Fir, the band started as a project of Katie Sawicki, a former-folksinger from Brooklyn who became inspired by electric guitars, keys, synthesizers, and balancing all three onstage.
+The band started as a project of Katie Sawicki, a former-folksinger from Brooklyn.
 After moving to the Pacific Northwest in 2008, Sawicki sought out musicians to collaborate with, leading her to musical partner Zanny Geffel, an orchestral drummer, rooted in jazz and percussion.
 Newest members, Jean Mastaler and Kelly Clifton create the band’s strings and bass section.

 “…impressively educated string section with octave pedals and vocal harmonies to create music that’s both